TuftsRT/sphinx-to-branch/README.md

 - `expect-pattern-action`

   - Pattern-action pairs passed to `expect` when monitoring console output.
-See [`man expect`](https://www.tcl-lang.org/man/expect5.31/expect.1.html) and action README for examples and syntax details.
+See [`man expect`][man-expect] and action README for examples and syntax details.
 Any timeout action must be specified here using the `timeout` pattern.
 Variable `$EXPECT_TIMEOUT` (value of `expect-timeout`) available for use.
   - Default: `""`

 ## Usage Examples